 Only two species of elephants have been recognized until quite recently: the African and Asian elephants.
-However, conclusions from several research studies revealed that there are actually three species of elephants roaming earth:
+However, conclusions from several research studies revealed that there are actually three species of elephants roaming the earth:

 - African bush elephant (also known as the African savanna elephant)

 - African forest elephant

 As the names imply, all three species can be found in different areas of Africa and Asia.
 However, their natural habitats and the way the live in the wild differ greatly.

 Forest elephants live in tropical rainforests and swamps while bush elephants live on open savanna grasslands.
 Asian elephants mainly reside in dry forests but also inhabit wet swampy areas near rivers or lakes for bathing and cooling purposes.